-7.5 Identification
+7.4 Identification

 Resident identity is established by the university photo identification card (BuckID).
-For safety reasons, residents must identify themselves and produce a university identification card when it is requested by housing staff or by other university officials.
+For safety reasons, residents must identify themselves and produce a university identification card when it is requested by residence hall staff or by other university officials.
 University identification cards may not be borrowed or loaned.

-7.6 Personal Safety
+7.5 Personal Safety

-Behavior that endangers personal safety within the apartment village is not permitted.
+Behavior that endangers personal safety within the residence hall is not permitted.

-- (a) Objects such as, but not limited to, firecrackers, Frisbees, balls, water hoses and containers of water are not to be discharged or thrown in the hallways, in student apartments, in public areas, in parking lots or from windows.
-Water or shaving cream fights, as well as any sports in hallways, including in-line skating, use of a hoverboard or other similar lithium battery powered self-balancing personal device or similar behavior that endangers resident safety or university property is not permitted in the apartment village or in the areas around university housing. - (b) Fire code limits to no more than 20% aggregate of a residence hall room walls be covered with combustible materials such as bulletin boards, posters and paper directly attached to the wall. - (c) Paper, fishnets, parachutes, flags, drapes, tapestries, or other combustible items must not be hung from or attached to room ceilings; they constitute a fire hazard.
+- (a) Objects such as, but not limited to, firecrackers, Frisbees, balls, water hoses and containers of water are not to be discharged or thrown in the hallways, in student rooms, in public areas or from windows.
+Water or shaving cream fights, as well as any sports in hallways, including in-line skating, use of a hoverboard or other similar lithium battery powered self-balancing personal device or similar behavior that endangers resident safety or university property is not permitted in the residence halls or in the areas around the residence halls. - (b) Fire code limits to no more than 20% aggregate of a residence hall room walls be covered with combustible materials such as bulletin boards, posters and paper attached directly to the wall. - (c) Paper, fishnets, parachutes, flags, drapes, tapestries, or other combustible items must not be hung from or attached to room ceilings; they constitute a fire hazard.
 Items may not be hung from sprinkler heads, no matter how light they are.
-Hanging items and not inserting devices into sprinklers may break or interfere with the

-- mechanism or set off the sprinkler. - (d) Storage and use of hazardous chemicals and materials are strictly prohibited other than common household cleaning materials in consumer quantities.
-Other exceptions, such as therapeutic drugs and medical cases, may apply and must be approved through the Office of Student Life, Risk and Emergency Management. - (e) Using doors with security alarms is prohibited except during emergency evacuation.
-Because they prevent the spread of smoke and fire, fire doors or locked doors may never be propped open. - (f) Collecting and storing paper for recycling is prohibited in the apartment village, unless it is in accordance with the university's recycling program. - (g) Residents are not allowed in unauthorized areas within the apartment village.
-Such areas include, but are not limited to, any place that is officially closed, any place restricted to designated persons only, or any place where the safety and welfare of the residents could be endangered. - (h) Residents should visit the following websites providing helpful information on elevator safety: https://slfacilities.osu.edu/posts/documents/residence-hall-elevator-posting.pdf - (i) In the rare instance where a personal item falls into an elevator shaft, residents or guests should never attempt to recover the item.
-Incidents should be reported to Service2Facilities at 614-292-4357.
-Items may only be recovered by qualified elevator technicians during their normal business hours (M-F, 6 a.m. to 4 p.m.).
+Hanging items and inserting devices into sprinklers may break or interfere with the mechanism or set off the sprinkler. - (d) Storage and use of hazardous chemicals and materials are strictly prohibited other than common household cleaning materials in consumer quantities.
+Other exceptions, such as therapeutic drugs and medical gases, may apply and must be approved through the Office of Student Life, Risk and Emergency Management. - (e) Collecting and storing paper for recycling is prohibited in the residence hall, unless it is in accordance with the university's recycling program. - (f) Residents are not allowed in unauthorized areas within the residence hall.
+Such areas include, but are not limited to, any place that is officially closed, any place restricted to designated persons only, or any place where the safety and welfare of the residents could be endangered. - (g) Residents should visit the following websites providing helpful information on elevator safety: https:// slfacilities.osu.edu/posts/documents/residence-hall-elevator-posting.pdf - (h) In the rare instance where a personal item falls into an elevator shaft, residents or guests should never attempt to recover the item.
+Incidents should be reported to Service2Facilities during their normal business hours (M-F, 6 a.m. to 4 p.m.).
 A service fee of \$85 will be charged to the student's account.
 Temporary BuckID and room keys are available for residents in the interim.
-Where a resident cannot wait until the next business day for the item (i.e., there is a demonstrated, immediate need for the item as determined by Housing and Residence Education), a specialized contractor must be called in to recover the item.
+In the instance a resident cannot wait until the next business day for the item (i.e., there is a demonstrated, immediate need for the item as determined by Housing and Residence Education), a specialized contractor must be called in to recover the item.
 There is a \$470 fee for this call, which will be charged to the student's account.
 Please note that items are often damaged and occasionally unable to be located and recovered.
-The call in fee is charged regardless of the recovery and/or status of the item.
+The call-in fee is charged regardless of the recovery and/or status of the item.